ibexa/documentation-developer/docs/guide/content_rendering.md

 - Main Location and alternative Locations for the current Content item
 - etc.

-There are three ways in which you can apply a custom controller:
+There are three ways in which you can apply a custom logic:

-- Configure a custom controller alongside regular matcher rules to use **both** your custom controller and the `ViewController` (recommended).
+- Configure a custom controller alongside regular matcher rules to use **both** your custom controller and the `ViewController`.
-- [**Override**](#overriding-the-built-in-viewcontroller) the built-in `ViewController` with the custom controller in a specific situation.
+- Add a listener to add your custom logic before or after the view is rendered.
-- **Replace** the `ViewController` with the custom controller for the whole bundle.
+- [**Override**](#overriding-the-built-in-viewcontroller) the built-in `ViewController` with the custom controller in a specific situation (not recommended).

 ### Enriching ViewController with a custom controller